 B. Officers

-The Chair and Vice-chair serve as officers of the roundtable.
-Only individual members of SAA and the AT/Archon Roundtable may hold these positions.The Chair directs and reports the activities of the roundtable, organizes and conducts the annual meeting of the roundtable, chairs the steering committee, acts as liaison for the roundtable to other bodies, appoints roundtable committees as needed, and is responsible for administrative matters, including, but not limited to, annual reports to the SAA.
+The Chair,Vice-chair, and Web Liaison serve as officers of the roundtable.
+Only individual members of SAA and the AT/Archon Roundtable may hold these positions.
+Steering Committee officers make a commitment to serve for two years.

+The Chair directs and reports the activities of the roundtable, organizes and conducts the annual meeting of the roundtable, chairs the steering committee, acts as liaison for the roundtable to other bodies, appoints roundtable committees as needed, and is responsible for administrative matters, including, but not limited to, annual reports to the SAA.

 The Chair may appoint ex-officio members to the roundtable, with approval of the Steering Committee.

 The Vice-chair serves as acting Chair in the absence of the Chair and participates as a member of the Steering Committee in all its activities.

-Steering Committee officers make a commitment to serve for the following time periods: Chair—one year as Chair, plus one year as Vice-chair; Vice-Chair: one year.

-The immediate past Chair serves as Vice-chair of the Steering Committee for the year following his/her year of service as Chair.
+A new Vice-chair shall be elected at each annual meeting of the roundtable and shall serve for one year as Vice-chair, succeeding automatically to the office of Chair for the subsequent year.

-If for any reason the Chair is unable to serve as Vice-chair for the year following their term as Chair, a new Vice-chair shall be elected in the annual election.
+If for any reason the Vice-Chair is unable to serve his/her term as Chair, a new Chair shall be elected in the annual election for a one-year term.

-Per SAA by-laws, no person may serve as the senior leader of a Roundtable for more than three successive years.

-C. Web Liaison

-The Web Liaison is elected annually.
-The Web Liaison serves as a member of the Steering Committee.

 The Web Liaison is responsible for maintaining and updating the AT/Archon website as needed and for uploading all documents and reports to the site.

+Per the SAA Governance Manual, Section X.V.A., no person may serve as the senior leader of a Roundtable for more than three successive years.